Ethical AI: How brands can develop responsible AI solutions

 Ethical AI involves taking a safe approach to developing AI.
 The goal of all stakeholders, from engineers to governments and CEOs, should be to prioritize the respectful use of data, and create an AI system that is transparent with something of a moral compass.
 Essentially, ethical AI aims to mitigate the risk of unethical situations and prevent the harm of any human beings.

-Most of the time, countries will have laws around the use of AI, but because AI is constantly changing and being developed it tends to be the responsibility of businesses to set up a code of conduct or principles for developing AI.
+In many countries there are laws around the use of AI, but because AI is constantly changing and being developed it tends to be the responsibility of businesses to set up a code of conduct or principles for developing AI.
 Large corporations like Microsoft, Google, and Meta have teams in place that monitor and oversee the ethics around any AI being developed.

 An AI code of conduct is designed to help businesses follow moral guidelines when developing AI technology, or even implementing it into their business.
 A major development was when the G7 created a voluntary code of conduct for businesses to follow worldwide.
 These guidelines are meant to promote safe and trustworthy AI and help hold businesses accountable for what they develop.